elinoretenorio/jobskee-open-source-job-board/README.md

 ### Setting up your Jobskee job board

-After downloading Jobskee﻿ and have setup your database and correct folder permission on `assets/attachments` and `assets/images`, you can now setup your job board by opening the `config.php` file found in the root folder.
+After downloading Jobskee﻿ and have setup your database and correct folder permission on `assets/attachments` and `assets/images`, you can now setup your job board by opening your `.env` (duplicated from `.env.example`) file found in the root folder.

-I'd like to mention some important values in the `config.php` that you need to set in order to successfully run your job board:
+I'd like to mention some important values in the `.env` that you need to set in order to successfully run your job board:

-APP_MODE - currently defaulted to 'development'.
+`APP_MODE` - currently defaulted to 'development'.
 You need to set this to 'production' when your site is in production mode as it affects several other configuration (i.e. database, debug, etc.)

-APP_THEME - currently set to 'default'.
+`APP_THEME` - set to 'default'.
 This is the default theme used by Jobskee.
-If you would like to customize this theme, it is recommended that you copy `/views/default` to your new theme (i.e. `/views/my_theme`) and set APP_THEME to 'my_theme'.
+If you would like to customize this theme, it is recommended that you copy `/views/default` to your new theme (i.e. `/views/my_theme`) and set `APP_THEME` to 'my_theme'.
 This will ensure that you can go back to the default theme, should your theme customization produce error that you cannot recover.

 SMTP SETTINGS - the default SMTP settings is Gmail friendly and should work right away when you provide your correct Gmail information.
 For other settings, like using your own hosting's default mail host, you must configure it correctly in order for email notifications to work.